satriaperdana10/satriaperdana10/README.md

 # Hello, I'm Satria! 👋

 Welcome to my GitHub profile!
-I’m an **Undergraduate Student** specializing in **Electrical Engineering**.
+I’m an **Undergraduate Student** specializing in **Electrical Engineering** at Politeknik Negeri Sriwijaya.
 I’m passionate about merging mechanical systems with electronics and software to build innovative solutions.

 ## 🚀 What I'm Passionate About